What

 How can you make wise choices about toxic sites?

-1. How do we formally assert that future generations have a right to a habitable planet?
+How do we formally assert that future generations have a right to a

-3. What institutions can we create to make those relationships real and effective?
+What institutions can we create to make those relationships real and

 October 2008 describes how ombudsmen, guardians, and other legal instruments could help guarantee a habitable planet for future humans.